a-karma/Bogor_Workshop/DAY_3/Session2.md

 The program you will use to make the tree is called `iqtree`. `iqtree` requires an alignment file as an input but this can take several formats.
 We will be using the `.phylip` alignment format.
 To generate this from the vcf file, you need to use a script called `vcf2phylip.py`.

-`iq-tree` is program to reconstruct phylogenetic tree based on genetic data - it uses maximum likelihood (see here if you want more details about tree reconstruction methods: https://en.wikipedia.org/wiki/Computational_phylogenetics).
+`iqtree` is program to reconstruct phylogenetic tree based on genetic data - it uses maximum likelihood (see here if you want more details about tree reconstruction methods: https://en.wikipedia.org/wiki/Computational_phylogenetics).

-The data for this exercise can be found here `/home/DATA/Day_3_b/scripts/`.
+The data for this exercise can be found here `/home/DATA/Day_3_b/`.

 First we need to to use `vcf2phylip.py` to convert our vcf (https://en.wikipedia.org/wiki/Variant_Call_Format) into a phylip (https://en.wikipedia.org/wiki/PHYLIP) format.
+This script can be foundin the scripts directory in the shared data folder.
 To do this, first create a shell variable we call `PANEL` which contains the path the panel.

 ```sh
 PANEL=/home/DATA/Day_3_b/babirusa_panel